 The weather in Massachusetts allows you to successfully cultivate most strains that finish in September.
 This kind of information is usually specified by the breeders.
 Plants that finish in the first half of October are also an option, but make sure the strain you choose is mold-resistant.
 Stay clear of any late-flowering genetics with extra dense buds – loose and airy flower structure may have less bag appeal, but is safer in humid conditions or when the nights are cold.
 That said, the best choice for your first grow would be an autoflowering variety or a special kind of photoperiod cannabis called ‘early’ or ‘fast versions’.
 You’ll find many such strains in our catalog, and here, we present you with our top five examples from every category we’ve just mentioned.

-This is one case where you needn’t be afraid of large and solid buds: the new and improved Pineapple Express #2 is tolerant of high humidity and can be harvested when the sky in Massachusetts is still clear and the sun warm and bright.
-You’ll reap jaw-dropping quantities of buds that smell of lemon, pine and spices, and produce energizing, motivating and mood-enhancing effects.
+This is one case where you needn’t be afraid of large and solid buds: this fruity Pineapple Kush is tolerant of high humidity and can be harvested when the sky in Massachusetts is still clear and the sun warm and bright.
+You’ll reap jaw-dropping quantities of buds that smell of vanilla, mint and pineapple, and produce giggly, relaxing, and mood-enhancing effects.

-Fast & Vast Auto: Expect A Lightning-Quick And Heavy Punch
+2 Fast & 2 Vast Auto: Expect a Lightning-Quick and Heavy Punch

-Plant this one in July (seedlings love hot and humid conditions), and in September you’ll watch how your Fast & Vast Auto turns into a 5-foot-tall Christmas tree, with enormous and heavy colas all over.
-When smoked, the buds are sweet and easy on the throat, but the stone is fast and hard-hitting and provides long physical relaxation.
+Plant this one in July (seedlings love hot and humid conditions), and in September you’ll watch how your 2 Fast & 2 Vast Auto turns into a 5-foot-tall Christmas tree, with enormous and heavy colas all over.
+When smoked, the buds are fruity and easy on the throat, but the stone is fast and hard-hitting and provides long physical relaxation and cerebral introspection.

 Purple Punch Auto: Fragrant Dark Delights